andre-carbajal/EmployeeManagmentSystemBackend/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Update the `src/main/resources/application.yml` file with your MySQL credentials
+4. Have a MySQL server running with an scheme called `employeemanagersystem`
-4. Run the application using Maven:
+5. Run the application using Maven:

 ```bash
 mvn spring-boot:run